Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 A follow-up visit can help your eye doctor check whether the lens is sitting in the right position.
 If your vision keeps shifting, the lens feels uncomfortable, or one eye seems clearer than the other, the fit may need a closer look.
 Don't switch to another toric lens on your own, even if it has similar values.
 Toric lenses rely on both prescription details and fit, so your eye doctor should guide any change.

-Why Do Toric Lenses Need Cylinder And Axis Values?
+Why Do Toric Lenses Need Cylinder and Axis Values?

 Toric lenses need cylinder and axis values because astigmatism correction is direction-specific.
 Cylinder measures how much astigmatism correction is needed, while axis shows where that correction sits.
 These values are different from regular power, so they cannot be guessed or skipped.

-If your right and left eyes have different cylinder or axis values, each eye needs to be ordered from its own prescription line.
+If your right and left eyes have different cylinder or axis values, each eye needs to be ordered from its own contact lens prescription line.
 Double-checking these details can help prevent a blurry or unstable result.

-Can One Eye Need Toric Contacts While The Other Doesn't?
+Can One Eye Need Toric Contacts While the Other Doesn't?

 Yes, one eye may need a toric contact lens while the other eye uses a standard spherical lens.
 Astigmatism can be different in each eye, so your prescription may list cylinder and axis values for only one side.
 If that happens, order each eye based on its own prescription line instead of assuming both eyes need the same lens type.
 This is also why the right eye and left eye details should be checked separately when buying toric contacts online.
 If one eye has toric values and the other doesn't, your eye doctor's prescription should guide exactly what you order.